TobiasLust/tobiaslust/README.md

 ### I am Lust Tobias
 - A Developer & self-taught programmer enthusiast.
 - A Data Science student in
-  Universidad Nacional de San Martin (UNSAM) Argentina.
+  <br />Universidad Nacional de San Martin (UNSAM) Argentina.
 - Currently studying CS50 and CS50P from Harvard University.
-- Working on some of my cool side projects based on Web Development and Python terminal projects.
+- Working on some of my cool side projects based on
+  <br />Web Development and Python terminal projects.
 - I'm currently looking for opportunities.
-  I love to learn and contribute in any and every possible way.
+  <br />I love to learn and contribute in any and every possible way.